Parameter free treatment of a layered correlated van der Waals magnet: CrPS$_{4}$: Introduction

 The limited theoretical works analyzing CrPS$_4$ have found mixed success.
 Density functional theory calculations at the generalized gradient approximation (GGA) level are able to find the correct A-AFM magnetic ground state, however, the Cr magnetic moments are underestimated (2.58 $\mu_B$/Cr), along with the band gap (0.79 eV) by almost a factor of two~\cite{zhua:16,loui:78}, as expected for Kohn-Sham theory.
 To remedy this, a Hubbard $U$ parameter has been applied to the Cr-$3d$ states to yield the correct magnetic moment~\cite{joe:17}.
 Unfortunately, this correction predicts a X-type AFM ground state in contrast to neutron scattering measurements~\cite{loui:78} and an exaggerated band gap of 1.66 eV.
 Due to the sensitivity of this system, there is currently no theoretical treatment that captures the delicate balance between the charge and magnetic degrees of freedom.
 Thus making predictions of magnetoelastic coupling, magneto resistive switching, and magnetic excitations quite challenging.

-In this Letter, we present an accurate parameter-free description of the layer dependent magnetic and electronic properties of CrPS$_{4}$.
+In this article, we present an accurate parameter-free description of the layer dependent magnetic and electronic properties of CrPS$_{4}$.
 Utilizing the newly constructed Strongly-Constrained-and-Appropriately-Normed (SCAN) meta-GGA density functional, the calculated magnetic moments (magnitude and direction) and electronic band gap are in excellent accord with reported experimental values.
 Our predicted magnetic ground state is in agreement with neutron diffraction studies, thereby overcoming the failure of the DFT+$U$ framework.
 Upon exfoliating the bulk crystal, we find the interlayer coupling to be extremely weak, between 36 to 49 meV, with the corresponding electronic bands exhibiting essentially no change in band dispersion with thickness.
 Finally, the dielectric tensor and Kerr parameters are obtained for the monolayer to stimulate further experimental works.

 {\it Computational Details.}---Calculations were carried out by using the pseudopotential projector-augmented wave (PAW) method~\cite{kres:99} implemented in the Vienna {\it ab initio} simulation package (VASP)~\cite{kres:93,kres:96} with an energy cutoff of 260 eV for the plane-wave basis set.
 Exchange-correlation effects were treated by using the SCAN, meta-GGA scheme~\cite{sunj:15}.
-A 6 × 7 × 1 $\Gamma$-centered $k$-point mesh was used to sample the single, two, and three layer structures.
-A 6 × 7 × 5 mesh was used to sample the slab (bulk) material.
+A $6\times7\times1$ $\Gamma$-centered $k$-point mesh was used to sample the single, two, and three layer structures.
+Whereas a $6\times7\times5$ mesh was used to sample the bulk material.
+After a systematic study of k-mesh densities, the $6\times7\times5$ mesh was found to converge the total energy to within 0.31 meV/Cr.
 The dielectric tensor components were calculated using 1296 virtual states.
 Spin-orbit coupling effects were included self-consistently.
 The CrPS$_{4}$ unit cell was built using experimentally obtained atomic positions and lattice parameters for the bulk, trilayer, bilayer and monolayer monoclinic symmetry with a space group $C2/m$~\cite{dieh:76}.
 The magnetism is driven by the Cr$^{3+}$ valence, with three 3$d$ electrons spread in the $t_{2g}$ sub-orbital occupations, yielding a spin moment of $S$ = $3/2$.
 A vacuum spacing of 19 \AA~ was used to ensure no interactions occur between the periodic images.
 A total energy tolerance of 10$^{-6}$ eV was used to determine the self-consistent charge density.